 The Benefits of Building a Granny Flat

-- Adding a granny flat in your backyard or at the back of your investment property can provide you with additional rental income.
-This can be a good source of income
+- Adding a granny flat in your garden or at the back of your investment property can provide you with additional rental income.
+This can be a good source of income for you.

-- Increasing the value of your property – while building a granny flat on your property may result in a rise in the value of your property, you’ll probably find that it won’t increase it as much as the cost of construction
+- Increasing the value of your property — constructing a granny flat on your property may result in a rise in the value of your property; however, you may discover that this increase is not as significant as the expense of creating the granny flat.

 - Spreading out the risk of loss in revenue — if you only have one investment property and it becomes vacant, you will not receive any income.
-On the other hand, if there is a granny flat, it is unlikely both properties will be vacant at the same time
+On the other hand, if there is a granny flat on the property, it is unusual that both units will be unoccupied at the same time.

-- Meet the requirements of your household – The construction of a mother-in-law suite, often known as a granny flat, at the rear of your property could provide acceptable housing for your teenage children, your granny or even your mother-in-law.
+- Meet the requirements of your household – The construction of a mother-in-law suite, often known as a granny flat, at the rear of your property could provide acceptable housing for your teenage children, your grandmother, or even your mother-in-law.

 The Risks When Building A Granny Flat